Dieter0010/nvim/README.md

-Most of the config comes from https://github.com/hannan-ahmad/My-Current-Neovim-Config.git Most of the config comes from (https://github.com/hannan-ahmad/My-Current-Neovim-Config.git)[here]
+Most of the config comes from https://github.com/hannan-ahmad/My-Current-Neovim-Config.git Most of the config comes from [https://github.com/hannan-ahmad/My-Current-Neovim-Config.git] (here)
 # ORIGINAL INSTALLATION

 ## LINUX/MACOS